soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/anti-spoofing-protection.md

 To: recipient @ bar.fabrikam.com

-T﻿he following sender and recipient domains are different (microsoft.com and bing.com), but they belong to the same organization (that is, both are part of the organization's Accepted Domains):
+The following sender and recipient domains are different (microsoft.com and bing.com), but they belong to the same organization (that is, both are part of the organization's Accepted Domains):

 From: sender @ microsoft.com